glizzan/concord/README.md

 * adding to the test suites
 * writing new features or fixing bugs

 In particular, Concord is built to be extensible in three major ways: through the addition of new templates, new condition types, and new resource types.
-Please see the Documentation for how to do so: [How to Add a Template](), [How to Add a Resource](), [How to Add a Condition]().
+Please see the Documentation for how to do so: [How to Add a Template](https://glizzan-concord.readthedocs.io/en/latest/how_to_add_template.html), [How to Add a Resource](https://glizzan-concord.readthedocs.io/en/latest/how_to_add_resource.html), [How to Add a Condition]() (coming soon).